KJanhavi04/CoVictory_App/README.md

 # CoVictory_App

-Its an app developed to register yourself in a system particulary to take accine on a certain date.
+Its an app developed to register yourself in a system particulary to take vaccine on a certain date.

 Devlopers are:
 Janhavi Karpe